Creative-Motion-Control-Course/Team-Pancho/index.md

   <img src="assets/member1.jpg" alt="Member 1 photo" width="150" style="border-radius: 50%;">
   <h3>Taneesha Panda</h3>
   <p><em>B.S., Data Science</em></p>
-  <p> Taneesha is a fourth-year undergraduate studying data science with a minor in Art and Technology.
+  <p> Taneesha is a fourth-year undergraduate studying Data Science with a minor in Art and Technology.
 She has been involved in the 4Eyes Lab exploring haptic systems, robotics, and HCI.
-In this course, she is interested in exploring the space where CNC machines support human intention and creativity, redefining them as instruments you develop a feel for, rather than simply operate.</p>
+In this course, she is interested in exploring the space where CNC machines support human intention and creativity, redefining them as instruments you develop a feel for rather than simply operate.</p>
 </div>

 <div style="text-align: center; max-width: 200px;">